|2015-2016 League Title|

 CB: Alex (Brazil)

 Alex was a star with Santos at home.
-Having been bought by the Premier League club Chelsea in 2004, he was loaned to Dutch team PSV and he won 3 Eredivisie titles with them.
-Alex finally joined the Chelsea squad in the summer of 2007.
-In his time at Chelsea, he won the FA Cup in 2009 and a league and FA Cup "double" in 2010, as well as reaching the 2008 UEFA Champions League Final.
-He joined Paris Saint-Germain for £4.2 million in January 2012 and won Ligue 1 twice with the club, moving to Milan on the expiration of his contract in 2014.
-Alex earned 17 caps for Brazil between 2003 and 2008, winning the 2007 Copa América and finishing as runner-up at the 2003 CONCACAF Gold Cup.
+He joined Chelsea in 2004, but he was loaned to Dutch team PSV.
+Alex finally joined Chelsea in 2007, where he won the FA Cup in 2009 and a league and FA Cup "double" in 2010, as well as reaching the 2008 Champions League Final.
+He also played for Paris Saint-Germain and Milan.
+Alex earned 17 caps for Brazil between 2003 and 2008, winning the 2007 Copa América.

 CB: Ernie Brandts (Holland)

-His greatest club career was spent with PSV Eindhoven, where he won the UEFA Cup in 1978.
-He was the starting centre-back in the 1978 WC Finals, where Holland reached the Final.
+Ernie Brandts started with De Graafschap, but his' greatest club career was spent with PSV Eindhoven, where he won the UEFA Cup in 1978.
+He played 28 times for Holland between 1977 and 1985.
+He was the starting centre-back in the 1978 World Cup Finals, where Holland reached the Final.
+Against Italy, he became the first player ever to score a goal and an own goal in the same game.

 CB: Ronald Koeman (Holland)